Market Design with Distributional Objectives: Key Mathematical Results and Proof Sketch of Theorem

 Consider Example \ref{ex:ladfail}.
 Let $n=5$ and $X=\{x,y,z\}$.
 For the first step, we maximize $f$ on $\Xi^0=\{\xi:\norm{\xi} \leq 2\}$ and get $\Xi^*(X)=\{\xi(\{z\}),\xi(\{x,z\}), \xi(\{y,z\})\}$, which is an M$^{\natural}$-convex set.
 The set of maximal distributions in $\Xi^*(X)$ is equal to $\{\xi(\{x,z\}),\xi(\{y,z\})\}$, which is an M-convex set.

-\emph{Step 2:} Let $\mathcal{F}(X) \equiv \{Y \subseteq X | \xi(Y) \leq \xi \mbox{ for some } \xi \in \Xi^*(X)\}$. $(X,\mathcal{F}(X))$ is a matroid.
+\emph{Step 2:} Let $\mathcal{F}(X) \equiv \{X' \subseteq X | \xi(X') \leq \xi \mbox{ for some } \xi \in \Xi^*(X)\}$. $(X,\mathcal{F}(X))$ is a matroid.

 Next, we consider subsets of $X$ that have a distribution less than or equal to a distribution in $\Xi^*(X)$, and, hence, these sets have a distribution less than or equal to a maximal distribution in $\Xi^*(X)$. $\mathcal{F}(X)$ is the collection of such sets.
-Depending on the merit ranking, the diversity choice rule can produce any maximal set in $\mathcal{F}(X)$ because in Step 2 of the diversity choice rule construction contracts are chosen so that the outcome has a maximal distribution in $\Xi^*(X)$.
+Depending on the merit ranking, the distribution-conscious choice rule can produce any maximal set in $\mathcal{F}(X)$ because in Step 2 of the distribution-conscious choice rule construction contracts are chosen so that the outcome has a maximal distribution in $\Xi^*(X)$.
 Therefore, the structure of maximal sets in $\mathcal{F}(X)$ plays a crucial role.
-We show M-convexity of the set of maximal distributions in $\Xi^*(X)$ implies that the maximal sets in $\mathcal{F}(X)$ satisfy the base axioms \emph{B1} and \emph{B2}', which we provide in Lemma \ref{lem:matchar}, so $(X, \mathcal{F}(X))$ is a matroid (Lemma \ref{lem:matroid}).
+We show M-convexity of the set of maximal distributions in $\Xi^*(X)$ implies that the maximal sets in $\mathcal{F}(X)$ satisfy the base axioms \emph{B1} and \emph{B2}', which we use in Lemma \ref{lem:matchar} to characterize the set of bases of a matroid, so $(X, \mathcal{F}(X))$ is a matroid (Lemma \ref{lem:matroid}).

 In Example \ref{ex:ladfail}, when $n=5$ and $X=\{x,y,z\}$, the set of maximal distributions in $\Xi^*(X)$ is equal to $\{\xi(\{x,z\}),\xi(\{y,z\})\}$.
 Therefore, the collection of maximal sets in $\mathcal{F}(X)$ is equal to $\{\{x,z\},\{y,z\}\}$, which satisfy the base axioms.
-Hence, $(X, \mathcal{F}(X))$ is a matroid.
+Hence, $(X,\mathcal{F}(X))= (X, \{\emptyset, \{x\}, \{y\}, \{z\},\{x,z\},\{y,z\}\})$ is a matroid.

 \emph{Step 3:} The greedy rule on $(X,\mathcal{F}(X))$ produces $C^d(X)$.